Outer Critics Circle nomination, Outstanding Solo Performance (Alison Fraser)

 Off-Broadway Alliance nomination, Best Solo Performance (Alison Fraser)

-Squeamish is the tale of an Upper West Side shrink, a longtime recovering alcoholic and world-class hemophobe (fear of blood), who finds herself in the South Plains of Texas - off her psychotropic drugs - after her nephew's sudden death, face-to-face with her own phobias.
+Sharon is an Upper West Side shrink, a longtime recovering alcoholic and world-class hemophobe (fear of blood), who finds herself in the South Plains of Texas, off her psychotropic drugs, after her nephew's sudden death.
+Squeamish is a grotesque tale of phobia and compulsion as two sides of the same coin, a minimalist work of psychological horror about craving what terrifies us most.

 Squeamish was originally produced Off-Broadway by All For One Theater (Michael Wolk, Artistic Director; Nicholas Cotz, Producing Director), opening on October 16th, 2017 at the Beckett Theatre/Theatre Row.
 The production was directed by Aaron Mark; the costume advisor was Michael Growler; the scenic and lighting design were by Sarah Johnston; the associate lighting designer was Sophie Talmadge Silleck; the production stage manager was Kaleigh Bernier; and the assistant stage manager was Craig M. Rosenthal.
 The play was performed by Alison Fraser.